VietInnotech/STT_Server/docs/AUDIO_PERSISTENCE_PLAN.md

 **Option B: Server auto-links based on context (more complex)**

 Not recommended — requires heuristics to match pairs.

+### Recommended Android Flow (explicit)

+Use this flow in the Android app to ensure consistent, auditable data lineage:

+1. Capture live transcript (realtime) during recording.
+2. POST `/api/files/text-pair-android` with `{ realtime, deviceId, clientUploadId }` only — do not include a summary.
+3. Receive `pairId` from the server.
+4. POST `/api/process` with audio file and `sourceTextFilePairId=pairId` to link audio processing to the live transcript pair.
+5. The server persists the realtime transcript (TextFilePair), persists the audio (AudioFile), submits audio to MAIE, and links the `ProcessingResult` to the `TextFilePair` via `sourceTextFilePairId`.

+Rationale: This flow ensures the UI and audit trail can show: Live transcript (as recorded on-device) → Audio → MAIE transcript & summary.
+It avoids the duplication or conflict of client-provided summaries.

 ### 11.4 Implementation Checklist for Linking